To read more blogs, click here.

 Especially if you find any leaks around interior water lines or drains, take action as soon as possible.
 Caulk or insulate around those areas to make sure they stay as warm as possible to keep your water lines and drains from freezing.
 These gaps should be sealed not only to protect your plumbing, but to lower your heating costs too!

-Every spring we get hundreds of calls to replace damaged frost free hose bibs.
+Every spring we get hundreds of calls to replace damaged frost-free hose bibs.
 The cause is normally due to leaving a garden hose attached over the winter.
 When the water in the hose freezes, it expands and splits the hose bib open, usually inside the house.
 When you go to use it again in the spring, you won’t notice that it's leaking inside until you go back in.
-So if you ever find that you did leave a hose on for the winter, the best thing to do is to have a plumber inspect the hose bib before you use it again.
+So if you ever find that you did leave a hose on for the winter, the best thing to do is to have your local Edmonton plumber inspect the hose bib before you use it again.

 If you are still worried about freezing your hose bibs, you can cover them with an insulating foam dome to reduce the likelihood that they will freeze.
 These can be taken off when temperatures rise but can be lifesavers during the late fall and throughout the winter.
 These small steps could save you from a major headache down the road, so it's critical to do them even before you start needing a jacket outside.